 Vitamin D Sources and Dosage

-If you obtain vitamin D naturally from food or in supplement form, it is sent to the liver by the gut where it is changed into a substance known as 25(OH)D. This can be used all over your body and is turned into activated vitamin D.
+If you obtain vitamin D naturally from food or in supplement form, it is sent to the liver by the gut where it is changed into a substance known as 25(OH)D. This can be used all over your body and is turned into the activated form.

 Vitamin D can be taken in supplement form in numerous ways.
-It is available over the counter as a stand-alone vitamin, in combination with calcium or is often included in a broad spectrum multivitamin.
+It’s available over the counter as a stand-alone vitamin, in combination with calcium, or is often included in a broad spectrum multivitamin.
 As previously mentioned, vitamin D3 is the version of this vitamin recommended in clinical practice to obtain the maximum benefits from supplementation.

 Sunlight is the biggest source of vitamin D, however the best source is from oily fish such as herring, sardines, tuna and salmon.
 Other dietary sources include fortified foods such as cereals, milk and other dairy produce.

 These foods do contain moderate amounts of the vitamin however if you are deficient, then the most convenient and cheapest way is to invest in a supplement.
 There are a few different kinds of supplements available.
 One is vitamin tablets, such as Vitamin D3.
 These are a great direct source and are easy to consume so you can instantly hit your daily goals!

 Another great option is cod liver oil which has the added benefit of sourcing some of your daily vitamin A and essential fatty acids.
 These, too, are easy to take and are very popular.